chrinide/ET-NWChem/README.md

 cd $NWCHEM_TOP/src/nwdft/lr_tddft
 ```

 Step 3.
 Setting up environmental variable as if first time you compile NWChem.
+The following is a portion of NWChem compile bash script.

 ```
 export USE_64TO32=y